Administration sheet

 The Administration Sheet is an approved form for signatures that replaces the need to endorse signatures and seals on the plan.

 The Administration Sheet must contain all the signatures, seals and certificates required by the Registrar General, endorsed in the appropriate panels on the approved form.
 Where insufficient space is available for the number of signatures, seals, statements and certificates required, additional annexure sheets in the approved form may be added.
-See Schedule 14 of the Lodgment Rules.
+See Schedule 8 of the Lodgment Rules.

 Under no circumstances should a blank Administration Sheet be photocopied, faxed or folded for posting to a solicitor, client, council or other person for endorsement of a signature(s).
 The sheet is an original document and will be rejected if it does not conform to the standard requirements for original documents.

 The Administration Sheet, identified by reference to the plan heading and Surveyor’s Reference, and signed by the surveyor, should accompany a copy(s) of the plan when forwarded for subdivision approval.
-The authorised person should sign the Subdivision Certificate on the Administration Sheet as well as on a copy of the plan (for confirmation that the correct version was approved).

 NOTE: It is not acceptable for the Surveyor’s Certificate and the Subdivision Certificate to be on separate sheets of the Administration Sheet.

-The approved person must retain the Administration Sheet(s) and any other documents bearing original signatures, for 7 years following registration of the plan.
+A lodging party must retain the Administration Sheet(s) and any other documents bearing original signatures, for 7 years following registration of the plan.

 All NSW legislation can be accessed at www.legislation.nsw.gov.au/